root-project/root/README/ReleaseNotes/v626/index.md

 ## RNTuple

 - ROOT's experimental successor of TTree has been upgraded to the version 1 of the binary format specification.
 Compared to the v0 format, the header is ~40% smaller and the footer ~100% smaller (after zstd compression).
-As of version 1, RNTuple is supposed to stay backwards compatible.
 More details in PR [#8897](https://github.com/root-project/root/pull/8897).
 RNTuple is still experimental and is scheduled to become production grade in 2024.
 Thus, we appreciate feedback and suggestions for improvement.

 ## RDataFrame